mu-semtech/mu-javascript-template/README.md

 #### TypeScript
 Any file extending in .ts will be transpiled to a javascript file.
 Sources are currently not typechecked though this is subject to change.
 Sourcemaps are included for debugging.

-### Dependencies

-You can install additional dependencies by including a `package.json` file next to your `app.js`.
-It works as you would expect: just define the packages in the `dependencies` section of the `package.json`.
-They will be installed automatically at build time.

 ### Configuration
 #### Environment variables